thuyanduong/graphql-films/LESSON.md

 Can be thought of as an alternative to REST APIs

-OR can be an added layer to provide API consumers more flexibilty and control over fetch data.
+OR can be an added layer to provide API consumers more flexibility and control over fetching data.

 ## Example REST API